-- 1. UNDERSTANDING URBAN CIRCULARITY.
+- UNDERSTANDING URBAN CIRCULARITY.
 How well does the team display a basic understanding of circularity and the circular economy within complex urban systems of production and consumption? - 2.
 UNDERSTANDING INTER-CONNECTIVITY.
-How well does the team understand of general landscape (key actors, organizations, initiatives), determine who needs to be involved, map the relationships, roles and information flows in the system, identify opportunities to build new relationships, and explore other parts of the system? - 3.
+How well does the team understand of general the relationships, roles and information flows in the system, identify opportunities to build new relationships, and explore other parts of the system? - 3.
 SEEING OPPORTUNITIES FOR CIRCULARITY.
-How well does the team represent the problem in their environment and to address this problem, establish objectives through cooperation, and find ways to achieve those objectives via circular actions? - 4.
-CONVINCING THE JURY ABOUT THEIR ANALYSIS AND PROPOSAL.
-How well does the team present their overall analysis, which includes the problem, actors, cooperation, and their final proposal for the problem they defined?
+How well does the team represent the problem find ways to achieve those objectives via circular actions? - CONVINCING THE JURY ABOUT THEIR ANALYSIS AND PROPOSAL.
+How well does the team proposal for the problem they defined?